NexMaker-Fab/2023zjude-Woodman123/homepage/README.md

-# team bi0s Website
+# Team Woodman 123 Website

-The 2022 website for team bi0s, made on NextJS React.
+The website for team Woodman 123, made on NextJS React.

 ## Setting Up Locally